Secure Your Visa To Dream Country

 To pay the visa fee, you must visit any Eastern Bank Limited (EBL) branch with the invoice and a copy of your passport.
 The bank officials will receive the money and stamp on your receipt.

-Step 3: Schedule Visa Interview Appointment With US Embassy Dhaka
+Step 3: Schedule a Visa Interview Appointment with the US Embassy in Dhaka

 After paying your application fee, you must schedule an in-person interview at the US Embassy in Dhaka.
 You can schedule the interview from the CGI Federal website after 24 hours of paying the fee.